brendanlong/prince-of-the-dark-kingdom/src/book-7/chapter-07.md

 He pressed his wand to her chest.

-"*Corpusalitaris!"* he cast.
+"*Corpusalitaris!*" he cast.
 His magic poured into the wand and from the wand into the wound, but no sooner than it seemed to close than it hesitated and fell back open.
 Vicki wheezed painfully, her left hand twitched and grasped at the air.
 In her right hand was a wand he had